 Short answer, yes and sort of yes.

-When setting up your Adwords campaigns you do actually have the option to customise your data views.
+When setting up your Google Ads campaigns you do actually have the option to customise your data views.
 Now, the default setting is ‘People in, or who show interest in your target locations’ (recommended).
 Although this is the recommended setting, without a bit of tweaking you might be laying yourself open to a bit of PPC abuse.

 To adjust the campaign settings and filter out some of that invalid click activity you can change the recommended settings to ‘People in your targeted locations’.